gdotgordon/site_word_freq/README.md

 Usage: `crawl <web site>`

-The well-known commercial websites to be too large to viably crawl completely in reasonable time for a demo.
+The well-known commercial websites are genwrally too large to viably crawl completely in reasonable time for a demo.
 However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.